sinnie/learn_web_dev/node.md

 Node.js implements an event-driven approach by attaching listeners to events.
 When those events fire, the listener executes the provided callback.
 Whenever you call `setTimeout`, `http.get`, or `fs.readFile`, Node.js sends these operations to a different thread, allowing V8 to keep executing the code.
 Node executes the callback when the counter has run down or the I/O operation/http operation has finished.
 Therefore, you can read a file while processing a request in your server, and then make an http call based on the read contents without blocking other requests from being handled.

 Node.js only provides one thread and one call stack, so when another request is being served as a file is read, its callback will need to wait for the stack to become empty.
 The __task queue (event queue, or message queue)__ is the place where callbacks are waiting to be executed.
-Callbacks are called in an infinite loop whenever the main thread has finished its previous task.
+All callbacks are invoked in an infinite loop whenever the main thread has finished its previous task.

 To understand how this works, you must understand the __event loop__ and the __task queue__.

 ### The Event Loop
-Event's are a common pattern in programming and are known more widely as the "observer pattern," which is a software design pattern in which an object, called the subject, maintains a list of its dependents called observers, and notifies them automatically of any state changes, usually by calling one of their methods.
-This pattern is mainly used to implement distributed event handling systems [("Observer Pattern")](#resources).
+Event's are a common pattern in programming and are known more widely as the "observer pattern."
+The observer pattern is a software design pattern in which an object, called the subject, maintains a list of its dependents called observers.
+The object automatically notifies the observers of any state changes, usually by calling one of their methods.
+This pattern is often used to implement distributed event handling systems [("Observer Pattern")](#resources).

 Node.js employs an event loop, which is a construct that performs two tasks in a continuous loop: __event detection__ and __event handler triggering__.
 The event loop detects which events just happened as well as determining which event callback to invoke once an event has happened.
 The event loop is responsible for scheduling asynchronous operations and facilitates the event-driven programming paradigm in which the flow of the program is determined by events [(Norris)](#resourses).
 In other words, it means that applications act on events.
 Node implements this by having a central mechanism, the `EventEmitter`, that listens for events and invokes a callback function once an event has been detected (i.e. state has changed) [(maxogden)](#resources).